 Qualifications for Internships

 Students are eligible to apply for an internship following successful completion of one term at Augustana College.
 However, most students will not be approved for an internship until they have completed at least one year of college coursework at Augustana.
 Part-time and non-degree students are not eligible for internships.
+This includes students who have already earned their degree.
 Students are required to have internship counseling preparation within their major department or in CORE prior to starting any internship.

 Internships range from 0-12 credits and span varying time frames.
 Students must log 40 work hours for a 0, .25, and 1 credit internship.
 Internships for more than 1 credit require an additional 35- 40 hours of student work for each unit of credit awarded.
 Students must also complete several assignments including an internship reflection.
 Internships must be approved by the academic advisor and the faculty member supervising the internship.
 Students must register for internships through the Assistant Director of Internships in the Career Development & Vocation Office.